Ukraine says Russian missile attack kills 11 in eastern town

 Russia attacked Kharkiv with several missiles this week, killing two people and injuring more than 60 in one of its biggest missile and drone raids since the start of the war.

 “The production method is not very modern.
 There are deviations from standard Iskander missiles, which we previously saw during strikes on Kharkiv.
-This missile is similar to one of the North Korean missiles,” Dmytro Chubenko, spokesperson for the prosecutor’s office told media as he displayed the remnants.
+This missile is similar to one of the North Korean missiles,” Dmytro Chubenko, the spokesperson for the prosecutor’s office, told media as he displayed the remnants.

-He said the missile was slightly bigger in diameter than the Russian Iskander missile, while its nozzle, internal electrical windings, and rear parts were also different.
+He said the missile was slightly bigger in diameter than the Russian Iskander missile, while its nozzle, internal electrical windings and rear parts were also different.

-On Friday, the US said Russia is using ballistic missiles from North Korea and is seeking close-range ballistic missiles from Iran.
+On Friday, the United States said Russia was using ballistic missiles from North Korea and seeking close-range ballistic missiles from Iran.

-In a post on X on Friday, British Defence Minister Grant Shapps warned, “The world has turned its back on Russia, forcing Putin into the humiliation of going cap in hand to North Korea to keep his illegal invasion going.
+In a post on X on Friday, United Kingdom Defence Minister Grant Shapps warned, “The world has turned its back on Russia, forcing Putin into the humiliation of going cap in hand to North Korea to keep his illegal invasion going.
 In doing so, Russia has broken multiple UNSC resolutions and put the security of another world region at risk.”

-UN Security Council resolutions – approved with Russian support – ban countries from trading weapons or other military equipment with North Korea.
+United Nations Security Council resolutions – approved with Russian support – ban countries from trading weapons or other military equipment with North Korea.

 While the Kremlin has not yet commented on the recent evidence, relations between Russian President Vladimir Putin and North Korea’s Kim Jong Un have warmed in recent months, with the two leaders also meeting in person in Russia last September.